TheRealEiskaffee/mongoose-archiver/README.md

 The plugin performs the following operations:

 1. **On Update**: Before executing an update, it clones the document's current state and saves it as a history record in a separate collection.
-2. **On Delete**: Before deleting a document, it saves the document’s state with `deletedAt` and `deletedBy` fields in a history collection.
+2. **On Delete**: Before deleting a document, it saves the document’s state with `deleted.at` and `deleted.by` fields in a history collection.

 Each history document includes:
 - `origin`: A reference to the original document.